 Efficacy

-I have studied with several world-famous acupuncture teachers, and nothing offers the quick clinical efficacy I observe with Sa’am treatments.
-Every day in the clinic, I see miracles.
-One can look on Pubmed and find many studies showing the efficacy of Saam in treating a wide range of conditions.
-With the powerful efficacy, there is also a flip side: If the wrong treatment is administered, someone can get quite ill.
-We call this a wrong treatment.
-Thankfully, with the Sa’am treatments, we can easily undo the wrong treatment and make it right.
-Rest assured, I am confident I will not administer the wrong treatment, but on the off chance it does happen because I do not see you clearly, symptoms can be reversed instantaneously.
-I feel for any condition, it is worth exploring Sa’am treatments to see if we can elicit a change.
-Every day I am awed by the human body’s healing capabilities when given certain inputs such as acupuncture needles in specific points.
+With its powerful effectiveness, there is also a drawback: if the wrong treatment is given, someone might experience unwanted reactions.
+Fortunately, with Saam treatments, we can easily correct a mistaken treatment and rectify the situation.
+Please don’t worry, I am confident I will not administer an incorrect treatment, but if it happens because I do not see you clearly, the symptoms can be reversed immediately.
+I believe that for any condition, it is worth exploring Saam treatments to see if we can create a positive change.
+Every day, I am amazed by the human body’s ability to heal itself when given certain inputs, such as acupuncture needles at specific points.
 I hope you will be too.

 References